-Deputies: Naked man wreaked havoc on business, then showered
+Deputies: man wreaked havoc on businesses, then showered

 CAPE CORAL, Fla.
-(AP) - A Florida man who was found nude inside a plumbing business is facing charges after being accused of using a forklift and a hammer to wreak havoc before taking a shower there.
+(AP) - A Florida man who was found nude by deputies is facing charges after being accused of using a forklift and a hammer to wreak havoc before taking a shower at a plumbing business.

 The News-Press reports 24-year-old Joseph Michael Bieniek was confronted by an employee at United Plumbing on Friday.